xxfoundation/elixxir-gateway/README.md

 permissioningCertPath: "/opt/xxnetwork/creds/permissioning_cert.crt"

 # How long messages, rounds, and bloom filters remain in storage before being
 # cleaned from storage.
-Valid time units are "h".
+Expects duration in"h".
 (Defaults to 1 week (168 hours))
-retentionPeriod: "168h"
+retentionPeriod: 168h

 # How often the periodic storage tracker checks for items older than the
 # retention period value.
-Valid time units are "s", "m", "h".
+Expects duration in "s", "m", "h".
 (Defaults to 5
 # minutes)
-cleanupInterval: "5m"
+cleanupInterval: 5m

-# Database connection information
+# Database connection information.
 dbUsername: "cmix"
 dbPassword: ""
 dbName: "cmix_gateway"
 dbAddress: ""

-# Flags for our gossip protocol
+# Flags for gossip protocol

-# How long a message record should last in the buffer
+# How long a message record should last in the gossip buffer if it arrives
-BufferExpirationTime: "1m0s"
+# before the Gateway starts handling the gossip.
+(Default 300s)
+bufferExpiration: 1m0s

-# Frequency with which to check the buffer.
+# Frequency with which to check the gossip buffer.
+Should be long, since the
-# Should be long, since the thread takes a lock each time it checks the buffer
+# thread takes a lock each time it checks the buffer.
+(Default 150s)
-MonitorThreadFrequency: "3m0s"
+monitorThreadFrequency: 3m0s

 # Flags for rate limiting communications

-ratelimiting:
-  # The capacity of buckets in the map
+# The capacity of rate limiting buckets in the map.
+(Default 20)
 capacity: 5

-  # The leak rate is calculated by LeakedTokens / LeakDuration
-  # It is the rate that the bucket leaks tokens at [tokens/ns]
+# The rate that the rate limiting bucket leaks tokens at [tokens/ns].
+(Default 3)
 leakedTokens: 3

+# How often the number of leaked tokens is leaked from the bucket.
+(Default 1ms)
 leakDuration: 1ms

-  # Duration between polls for stale buckets
+# How often inactive buckets are removed.
+(Default 10s)
-  pollDuration: 0m10s
+pollDuration: 10s

-  # Max time of inactivity before removal
+# The max age of a bucket without activity before it is removed.
+(Default 10s)
 bucketMaxAge: 0m3s
 ```

 ## Command line flags